zoharbob/ebayFeedbackSearch-electron-react/README.md

 ## eBay Feedback Search

-An Electron + React app
+An Electron + React app,
 Searching for feedback of items on eBay by copying the item page url from eBay website.

 ## Clone